English: Reading & Writing

 Children can then use this knowledge to ‘de-code’ new words that they hear or see.
 This is the first important step in learning to read.

-At Van Gogh Primary, phonics is taught from Reception and throughout KS1 in discrete daily lessons.
+At Van Gogh Primary, phonics is taught from Nursery and throughout KS1 in discrete daily lessons.
 The complexity of sounds progresses through from Phase 1, where children become attuned to the sounds around them, through to phase 6 where they use their well-developed sounding and blending skills to decode unfamiliar words with increasing accuracy as well as fine-tune their spelling skills.

 Each of the sounds (phonemes) is taught with an accompanying action to help children learn and remember them.